The Two Sisters (Chassériau)

-The Two Sisters (Les Deux Sœurs) is an oil-on-canvas painting by the French romantic artist Théodore Chassériau, created in 1843.
+The Two Sisters (Les Deux Sœurs, also known as Mesdemoiselles Chassériau) is an oil-on-canvas painting by the French romantic artist Théodore Chassériau, created in 1843.
 Completed when the artist was twenty-three years of age, it depicts Chassériau's sisters Adèle and Aline.
 It is housed in the Musée du Louvre, in Paris.

 History and description

 Chassériau depicted on this canvas his two sisters, who had already served as his models on other occasions.
 They stand side-by-side.
 On the left, wearing a lush rose at her waist, is his older sister, Adèle; on the right is Aline.
 Although the representation of the identically dressed sisters suggests twinship, Adèle was thirty-three and Aline was twenty-one when they posed for the portrait.
 Their age difference is not apparent in the painting.
 Both sisters have fine, shiny dark hair parted in the middle and tied back in a bun.
 They wear similar jewelry.
 Their two figures, firmly outlined, stand out against the green background.

 The work is a product of Chassériau's early maturity, when he was eager to demonstrate his independence from his former master, Jean-Auguste-Dominique Ingres, with whom he had had a falling-out in 1840.
 Although classically trained under Ingres, Chassériau had become influenced by the Romantic master Eugène Delacroix, as evidenced in this case by the work's strong coloring.
 He uses almost violent colors, especially in the shawls with which his two sisters are wrapped, a bright red with multi-colored borders.